101121/WGDI-/source/cl.rst

    score = 100
       score is ......

+   mg = 50,50
+      mg is ......

    repnum = 20
       repnum is ......

-   mg = 50,50
+   position = order
-      mg is ......
+      position is ......

+Example
+"""""""

 Modify
 """"""

-Modify the parameters that are right for you to run
+Modify the parameters that are right for you to run.

-Example
-"""""""

 Begin
 """""